 - Don’t crowd the sheet pan.
 To ensure crispy and crunchy fries, make sure the fries are in one layer, evenly spaced.
 Don’t crowd them or they will steam!
 Use multiple sheet pans if necessary.

-- Salt french fries.
-When they are done baking, sprinkle with salt and toss with a spatula.
+- Salt the french fries.
+When they are done baking, sprinkle the fries with salt and toss with a spatula.
 An easy tip that keeps frozen french fries extra tasty.

 - Melt cheese gently.
 After baking the fries, turn off the heat and sprinkle the cheese.
 Slide the sheet pan back into the oven, where the cheese should melt in the residual heat.
 Otherwise, the cheese will harden and lose its stretchy, melty appeal.